digicrafts/2DEffectsCreator/Working-with-Multiple-Sprite-Texture-Atlas.md

 ![](images/multiple_sprite_1.png)

-**2D Effects Shader Editor** provide a workaround for this situation.
+**2D Effects Creator** provide a workaround for this situation.
 It provide an option to calcaulate the correct uv.
 By enable the option and using the included c# script (SpriteHelper.cs), it will pass the correct uv in multiple sprite mode.

 ![](images/multiple_sprite_2.png)